Faster Threat Hunting with New and Improved Dossier

 New Dossier UI provides cleaner design, more context for threat identification and closer alignment with real-world workflows for threat hunting.
 It now provides more context to identify dangerous threats requiring immediate action, and makes it easier to mine data resulting in faster cyber threat investigation.

-To see it in action, Evaluate ActiveTrust® free for 30 days please click the link below: http://info.infoblox.com/resources-evaluations-activetrust-bundles.
+Even better, Evaluate ActiveTrust® free for 30 days by clicking the link below: http://info.infoblox.com/resources-evaluations-activetrust-bundles.